apache/cordova-docs/docs/en/edge/guide/platforms/amazonfireos/webview.md

 # Amazon Fire OS WebViews

-Beginning with 3.0.0, you can use Cordova as a component in Amazon Fire OS applications.
+Beginning with 3.3.0, you can use Cordova as a component in Amazon Fire OS applications.
 Amazon Fire OS refers to this component as `CordovaWebView`. `CordovaWebView` extends Amazon WebView that is built on the open source Chromium Project.
 By leveraging this feature, your web apps can utilize the latest HTML5 web standards running in a modern web runtime engine.

+If you're unfamiliar with Amazon Fire OS, you should first familiarize yourself with the Amazon Fire OS Platform Guide and have the latest SDKs installed before you attempt the more unusual development option of embedding a WebView.

 ## Prerequisites

-* Cordova 3.0.0 or greater
+* Cordova 3.3.0 or greater

 * Android SDK updated to the latest SDK